 Stan Cook and Carolin Keutzer

 Generally, each session begins with 15–20 minutes of Internet videos introducing the topic while generating questions and talking points for discussion.
 The topic for each session is emailed a few days in advance of that meeting so participants can familiarize themselves with the topic.
 Attendees are welcome to bring their lunches.
 Visit the website with past and current subject handouts and schedules.

-Meets: The second Wednesday of each month from 10:00–11:30 a.m.
+The second and fourth Mondays of each month from 11:45 a.m.–1:45 p.m.

 If you would like to brush up on history and enjoy a good story along the way, join us twice a month for some very lively discussions of the books by a group of thoughtful and insightful men and women.
 Expect diverse opinions—we'll welcome your insights too!